 Stan Reents, PharmD

 In Part 1, I provided some simple tips that might help you stick with your exercise program.
 Here in Part 2, I'll discuss this issue from a psychological perspective.

 LET ELITE ATHLETES INSPIRE YOU

 Human psychology is fascinating.
 People do amazing things once they become inspired and committed.
 The next time you don't feel like exercising, consider what these elite athletes must've endured to stay at the top for so long:

 • Steffi Graf held the no. 1 world ranking in women's tennis for 378 weeks in her career.
 That's over 7 years!
-The next closest was Martina Navratilova at 331 weeks, followed by Chris Evert at 262 weeks.
+The next closest was Martina Navratilova at 331 weeks, followed by Serena Williams at 319 weeks.

 • Edwin Moses competed in the 400-meter hurdles.
 He was undefeated in this event for 10 straight years!